str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Here's your chance to show us your best stuff.
 This part is mandatory if you want to compete in the race for extra credit.
 Implement `custom_search()` using whatever strategy you like.

-Race will be based on Atlanta Pickle data.
+The Race! will be based on Atlanta Pickle data.

 ## References